openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/index.md

 > [!VIDEO https://www.youtube.com/embed/-LvCJpnNljU]

 ### Combining dev and test with Munil Shah
-Microsoft’s decision to move to [a single engineering organization](evolving-test-practices-microsoft.md), where development and testing are a unified part of the build process rather than separate roles, has helped every engineer have a greater impact on the quality of the software.
+Microsoft’s decision to move to _a single engineering organization_, where development and testing are a unified part of the build process rather than separate roles, has helped every engineer have a greater impact on the quality of the software.
 Munil Shah shares his first hand experiences.

 * [Evolving test practices: combining development and test](evolving-test-practices-microsoft.md)